 11) Activated “Mirror Dip” – With “mirror dip” activated, the passenger door mirror aims down when in reverse gear to allow the driver to see the right rear wheel during backing.
 This is particularly useful when parallel parking, being able to see the curb and avoiding the dreadful “curb rash” on the wheel.
 The mirror automatically returns to its normal position when the engine is turned off or when the car’s forward motion exceeds 10 mph.

-12) Disable “ice warning” – I haven’t actually done this yet because I’m trying to find the correct security code.
-My problem lies with HOW this feature works.
+14) Altered the “ice warning” – My problem lies with HOW this feature works.
 First, I’m usually already aware of when it’s cold outside.
-So the feature seems dumb unless I’m on a long trip that takes me from warm weather to really cold weather in the span of a couple of hours.
-Second, the warning sounds as the temperature REACHES 39 degrees from either direction.
-That means that I can go outside, scrap ice from a frozen car, start it, get NO ICE WARNING, and then be startled an hour later when the sensor temperature RISES to 39 degrees.
-That’s DUMB.
-I cannot completely disable this feature, even with the right code.
-But I can at least change the temperature at which the warning sounds from 39 down to 16 degrees.
-That would be far less annoying in my region.
+So the feature seems pointless unless I’m on a long trip that takes me from warm weather to really cold weather in the span of a couple of hours.
+Second, the warning sounds as the temperature REACHES 39°F (4°C) from either direction.
+That means that I can go outside, scrap ice from a frozen car, start it, get no ice warning, and then be startled an hour later when the sensor temperature rises to 39°F. That’s DUMB.
+I cannot completely disable this feature, but I was able to lower the temperature at which the warning sounds from 39°F to 16°F (-9°C).
+It’s not perfect, but it’s far less annoying in my region.

 That’s all I can think of a the moment.
 There are a few other popular mods, but my GTI already had them activated from the factory.
 Examples include cluster sweep and carbon fiber cluster overlay.
+Here is a list of most features that can be altered via VCDS or OBD11.
 Feel free to add anything that I may have missed.